edirpedro/acf-flexible-content-modal/readme.txt

 The button to collapse the layout's elements will be replaced to a Edit button, the fields will be opened inside a Modal window.
 This will let you order the list of layouts easily and to fill the fields separately.

+= Layout Title =

+If you want to name each of the flexible content layout, you can use the ACF hook [acf/fields/flexible_content/layout_title](https://www.advancedcustomfields.com/resources/acf-fields-flexible_content-layout_title/).

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/acf-fc-modal` directory, or install the plugin through the WordPress plugins screen directly.